Marvel Universe Live!: History

 On July 10, 2014, Marvel Universe Live! premiered at the Tampa Bay Times Forum with showing there until July 13.
 The show has an initial 85-city national tour.
 The show's world premiere followed on August 13 at New York City's Barclays Center.
-After Tampa, Florida and New York City, the show stayed on the east coast which includes stops at Washington D.C., Philadelphia, Nashville, Miami, and Atlanta.
+After Tampa, Florida, and New York City, the show stayed on the east coast which includes stops at Washington D.C., Philadelphia, Nashville, Miami, and Atlanta.

 A new Marvel Universe Live! show, "Age of Heroes", was announced by Feld in May 2017.
 The tour had a soft launch in New Orleans from June 23–25 before heading out West for the summer.
 Age of Heroes debuted at the Staples Center in Los Angeles on July 7, 2017.
-Then Age of Heroes went to the Midwest in the fall follow by Canada and circling the USA until early 2019 when the show goes over seas.
+Then Age of Heroes went to the Midwest in the fall follow by Canada and circling the USA until early 2019, when the show goes overseas.

 Original show

 Thor shattered the cosmic cube, so it would not fall into dangerous hands.
 Loki moves to reform the cube in order to destroy the Earth.
 So, a worldwide race for the fragments is on.
-The Avengers, Spider-Man and the X-Men work to stop Loki and the other involved super villains (Red Skull, Madame Hydra, Electro, Green Goblin and Doctor Octopus) to save the Earth.
+The Avengers, Spider-Man and the X-Men work to stop Loki and the other involved super villains (Red Skull, Madame Hydra, Electro, Green Goblin, and Doctor Octopus) to save the Earth.